sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/basics/02-digital-logic-signals.md

 ### Electrical behavior

 - Logic voltage level
 - DC noise margins
-- Highest LOW voltage of output must be lower than highest LOW voltage of input
+  Highest `LOW` voltage of an output must be always lower than the highest voltage that an output can reliably interpret as `LOW`
-- Fanout
+- Fan-out
   Maximum number of inputs that a single output pin can be connected to.
+- Fan-in
+  Number of inputs that a single component can support.
 - Power consumption
 - Speed
 - Noise/interference